Clannad's Noel Duggan dies suddenly aged 73

 Stephen Maguire

-The musician, who was aged 73, was out with friends yesterday when he took ill and passed away.
+The musician, who was aged 73, was out with friends on Saturday when he took ill and died.

-Mr Duggan was a co-founding member of the hugely-popular group which came together back in 1970.
+Mr Duggan was a co-founding member of the hugely-popular group which formed in 1970.

 He was both a singer and songwriter with the band.